 Messi (Soccer), Lebron James (Basketball), Jerry Rice (Football), Michael Schumacher (Formula One) and Barry Bonds (Baseball) are all famous for being among the best of the best in their field.
 You probably know them all.

-There are two profoundly different team approaches in terms of theory of systems, I’ll try to be very brief in the explanation, so my apologies if my simplistic approach is leaving aside tons of valuable information about theory of systems:
+There are two profoundly different team approaches in terms of the theory of systems, I’ll try to be very brief in the explanation, so my apologies if my simplistic approach is leaving aside tons of valuable information about the theory of systems:

 Let’s see this in a simple example with soccer.
 As per the Holistic approach if you have the best 11 soccer players in a team you will win.
 If you know anything about soccer (or any other sport) you will easily realize how absurd this premise is.

 The winning teams are not the ones with the best players but the ones with those players that even when they are not extraordinarily good (good enough for the class they are playing) they interact in the best way.

 In 2009, Estudiantes de la Plata (My favorite soccer team) played against Barcelona (Barca) FIFA Club World Cup Final.
 “El Barca” has a value of around 3.28BB and hires some of the best soccer players in the world (including Messi).
 On the other hand, the Estudiantes de La Plata’s team, worth probably less than 50 million dollars, and none of the team members were outstanding players.
 So how can Estudiantes de La Plata be in the FIFA Club World Cup Final playing against Barca?
 Because its team members interacted outstandingly, mainly because of the great leadership of Juan Sebastian Veron.